 The Office of the Assistant Attorney General (OAAG) is responsible for the overall management and oversight of OJP.
 This includes setting policy; ensuring that OJP policies and programs reflect the priorities of the President, the Attorney General, and the Congress; and promoting coordination among the OJP offices and bureaus.

-Katharine (Katie) Sullivan was appointed by Attorney General William Barr as Principal Deputy Assistant Attorney General of the Office of Justice Programs in June 2019.
-She leads the Department of Justice’s principal funding, research and statistical component, overseeing more than $5 billion in grants and other resources to support state, local and tribal criminal and juvenile justice activities and victim services.
+Maureen A. Henneberg is the Deputy Assistant Attorney General in charge of the Office of Justice Programs.
+She leads the Department of Justice’s principal funding, research and statistical component, overseeing about $5 billion annually in grants and other resources to support state, local and tribal criminal and juvenile justice activities and victim services.

 Maureen has served as OJP’s Deputy Assistant Attorney General for Operations and Management since February 2015, following a one-year term as Acting Deputy Assistant Attorney General.
 In this position, she has advised the Assistant Attorney General on management and operational issues, overseeing OJP’s business offices, including the Office of the Chief Financial Officer; the Office of Administration; the Office of Audit, Assessment, and Management; the Office of the Chief Information Officer; the Office of Communications; and the Office of Equal Employment Opportunity.
 In October 2020, she oversaw the launch of a new federal grants management system, JustGrants, developed by OJP in collaboration with DOJ’s Office on Violence Against Women and Office of Community Oriented Policing Services.